 The District receives a portion of the State Lottery (the "Lottery") revenues.
 Lottery revenues allocated to the District must be used for the education of students and cannot be used for non-instructional purposes, such as real property acquisition, facility construction, or the financing of research.
 Lottery net revenues (gross revenues less prizes and administration expenses) are allocated by computing an amount per ADA or full time equivalent ("FTE").
 This figure is derived by dividing the total net revenues figures by the total ADA for grades K-12 and by the total FTE for the community colleges, University of California system and the California State University and College system.
 Each entity receives an amount equal to its total ADA or FTE, as applicable, multiplied by the per ADA or FTE figure.
 In fiscal year 2010-11, the District received Lottery revenues in the amount of \$3,672,062.
-As reflected in the 2012-13 District Budget assumptions, unrestricted lottery funds are estimated at \$118 per ADA and restricted at \$23 per ADA for an estimated \$4.1 million.
+As reflected in its Second Interim Report, the District projects receiving Lottery revenues of approximately \$3,630,242 for fiscal year 2011-12.

 The District also receives State Emergency Repair Program (ERP) monies from the State.
 The District estimates that it will receive \$1.4 million in ERP during fiscal year 2011-12 and anticipates using those funds for certain repairs and portable replacement.
-As reflected in its 2011-12 Estimated Actuals, the total Other State Revenues from all restricted and unrestricted sources is projected to be \$63,015,921 for fiscal year 2011-12 and is budgeted to be \$56,493,658 for fiscal year 2012-13.
+As reflected in its Second Interim Report, the total Other State Revenues from all restricted and unrestricted sources is projected to be \$63,180,978 for fiscal year 2011-12.

 Federal Revenues.
 The federal government provides funding for several District programs, including special education programs, programs under the Educational Consolidation and Improvement Act (Title 1), No Child Left Behind funding, specialized programs such as Drug Free Schools and Communities Act of 1989, vocational and technology incentives and various other incentives and pass-through federal sources.
-As reflected in its 2011-12 Estimated Actuals, the District projects receiving restricted and unrestricted federal revenues of approximately \$39,823,840 during fiscal year 2011-12 and projects receiving restricted funds of \$25,780,824 in its 2012-13 District Budget.
+As reflected in its Second Interim Report, the District projects receiving restricted and unrestricted federal revenues of approximately \$39,362,380 during fiscal year 2011-12.

 Developer Fees.
 As part of its local revenue income, the District collects development fees as provided under Education Code sections 17620 et.seq.
 In order to impose developer fees on new residential construction within the district, the District prepares and adopts a School Facilities Need Analysis annually as required by State law.
 The law requires all developer fees collected to be applied solely to construction of school facilities and also establishes the maximum fees (adjustable for inflation) which may be collected.
 Expenditures are restricted by Government Code sections 65970-65981 and are generally limited to those expenditures necessary for the District to provide services to the areas impacted by the development.
 In prior years, the District collected millions of dollars in developer fees that were applied primarily for capital leases for portable classrooms and as otherwise required by law.
 Due to the decline in construction and corresponding anticipated decrease in revenue derived from developer fees, the District projects collecting approximately \$160,000 in developer fees during fiscal year 2011-12.
 However, collection depends on development and the District cannot guarantee that these funds will become available.
-As of the date of the 2012-13 District Budget, developer fees had not been collected.
+As of the date of the Second Interim Report, developer fees had not been collected.